 Four practical steps

-The resource contains 4 practical steps to improve mental health equality in your local area - Identify the inequalities, Design new ways of doing things, Evaluate those ideas, and Deliver improvements.
+The resource contains four practical steps to improve mental health equality in your local area:

 1A: Use existing data and resources